 Numerous scientific studies have shown that Injectafer causes a medical condition called hypophosphatemia (HPP).
 About half of all patients who receive Injectafer experience HPP and some of them suffer what is classified as severe HPP.

 Our Injectafer lawyers are reviewing cases for patients who received Injectafer injections for iron deficiency and subsequently developed severe hypophosphatemia (HPP) resulting in hospitalization or other severe health consequences.
-Our lawyers believe you may qualify for an Injectafer product liability lawsuit for financial compensation.
+If this is your situation, our Injectafer attorneys believe you may qualify for an Injectafer product liability lawsuit for financial compensation.

-The potential value of an Injectafer product liability lawsuit will depend primarily on the severity of the plaintiff’s injuries resulting from HPP.
-Cases in which Injectafer caused HPP and the plaintiff suffered very serious or permanent health consequences could have a value in the $200,000 to $500,000 range.
+Injectafer lawsuit settlement amounts will depend on the severity of the plaintiff’s injuries resulting from HPP.
+Lawsuits involving Injectafer-induced HPP where the plaintiff suffered very serious or permanent health consequences could have an average settlement amount in the $200,000 to $500,000 range.

 If you were injured by Injectafer, our dangerous drug lawyers can help get the compensation you deserve.
 Call our attorneys today at 800-553-8082 to file your Injectafer lawsuit.